yunus-m/nhs_fft_sentiment_analysis/README.md

 This repo is a collection of notebooks that explore NHS patient experience feedback* with the aim of developing a more resource-efficient sentiment analysis model.
-My experiments build on the [reports and findings](https://the-strategy-unit.github.io/PatientExperience-QDC/) of the [`pxtextmining`](https://github.com/The-Strategy-Unit/pxtextmining/tree/main).
+My experiments build on the [reports and findings](https://the-strategy-unit.github.io/PatientExperience-QDC/) of the [`pxtextmining`](https://github.com/The-Strategy-Unit/pxtextmining/tree/main) project.

 *The sample Friends and Family Test (FFT) data is publicly hosted at the [`pxtextmining`](https://github.com/The-Strategy-Unit/pxtextmining/tree/main) project.